What does living a meaningful life mean to you?

 You might be wondering, what does living “a meaningful life” have to do with documenting life or marketing or any other topic we cover here.
-Here’s why: both the Intentional Documentary approach + The Preservation Project, have a direct relationship with efforts to live a meaningful life – we use “documenting” (whether in pictures, writing, and beyond) to do so.
+Here’s why: both the Intentional Documentary approach + The Playbook, have a direct relationship with efforts to live a meaningful life – we use “documenting” (whether in pictures, writing, and beyond) to do so.
 However, “documenting” is just one tool we can use to stay in-check and honor our definition and desire for a meaningful life.

 I’ve brought on writer, Alexandra Franzen, because, she’s an A-Lister of someone living out a meaningful life who makes it look effortless.
 She shares how she even has struggles too!

 This episode was sparked, because with introducing Alexandra’s new book, (my Amazon link) So This is the End: a love story, she’s been posing the question:

 “If you had 24 hours to live, what would you do with your time?”

 We talk about that + much more, including the back story to Alexandra’s Iconic Photo share:

 I’m so excited for you to join the conversation!
 Enjoy the story!